Last Updated: 29th March 2021

 The personal data we collect depends on what we use it for, but we will only collect personal data that we actually need in relation to the work and services that we provide.
 As TEAM operates in the business to business market, the majority of the information collected is related to individuals in their professional capacity rather than their personal capacity.

-The only personal details we collect are: name, email address, telephone numbers, job title and postal addresses.
+For our Customers and Business Partners, the only personal details we collect are: name, email address, telephone numbers, job title and postal addresses.
 These details all relate back to the organisation the individual is working for, never to the individual person themselves outside their place of work.

 We also collect other, non-personal information about your business and preferences which includes, but may not be limited to: